MicrosoftDocs/learn/learn-pr/iot/monitor-and-manage-device-with-iot-central/includes/2-create-azure-iot-central-application.md

 1. Choose **Review + Create**.

-1. If validation passes, select **Create** to create your application.
+1. When the validation step is complete, select **Create** to create your application.

 1. When your application has been created, select **Go to resource**.